At What Amount Should You File Bankruptcy on Credit Card Debt in Philadelphia?

 bankruptcy attorneys near me

 Credit card debt exerts a heavy financial burden on most American households, including thousands of households right here in Pennsylvania.
 In fact, according to credit rating agency TransUnion, the average Pennsylvanian has about $4,600 in credit card debt.
 The question is, how much credit card is too much?
 And at what point should filing bankruptcy become a consideration?
 Continue reading to hear bankruptcy attorneys in Philadelphia discuss bankruptcy and credit card debt – including what can happen if you run up your credit cards before filing bankruptcy.
+We’ll also discuss how much credit card debt is too much and what you can do to remedy that.

 bankruptcy lawyer near me